not-gate

 The Boolean Logic: Expressing Negation

 In the language of Boolean algebra, inversion is represented by an overbar (vinculum), a prime symbol, or a negation symbol.
-If the input is $A$ and the output is $Y$, the function of a NOT gate is expressed as:
+If the input is AA and the output is YY, the function of a NOT gate is expressed as:

-One of the first "aha!" moments for my students is the Law of Double Negation.
+One of the first “aha!” moments in studying digital logic is the Law of Double Negation.
 If you pass a signal through two NOT gates in series, what happens?
 The first gate flips it, and the second gate flips it back.

 While this might seem redundant, it’s a technique we use constantly in real-world engineering to “buffer” a signal—strengthening it so it can drive more components without losing its logical value—or to introduce a very specific amount of delay.